jasonjmcghee/plock/README.md

 After updating, click the tray icon and select "Load Settings" or restart it.

+At any time you can click the tray icon and it will list the settings location.
+For what it's worth:

 On mac, It's at `~/Library/Application Support/today.jason.plock/settings.json`.

 On linux, I think it's `~/$XDG_DATA_HOME/today.jason.plock/settings.json`.

 Windows, I think it's `~\AppData\Local\today.jason.plock\settings.json`

+But clicking the icon is the best way.

 Correct me if any of these are wrong.